Books & Curriculum

 We publish practical books designed to support discussion-based learning in teen centers, classrooms, and independent study.
 Our publications are developed in the context of live programs and are written to be read, discussed, and used — not simply assigned.

-This forthcoming volume focuses on applied preparation, including:
+This volume focuses on applied preparation, including:

 -